isomerpages/ogp-isomerguide/_editing-your-page/Images/Adjusting images.md

 ---
 ## Markdown

-<p>For images added using Markdown, we are unable to adjust the images after they have been uploaded.
-If you prefer to use Markdown, you will need to adjust the images to the correct size before uploading and adding them in.</p>
+<p>For images added using Markdown, we are unable to adjust the images sizes.</p>

 ## HTML